-Fill a spray bottle with 2 teaspoons soda crystals and 4 tablespoons white wine vinegar, then top up with hot tap water.
+Fill a spray bottle with 2 teaspoons of soda crystals and 4 tablespoons of white wine vinegar, then top up with hot tap water.
 Spray directly onto surfaces and wipe off with a damp microfibre cloth for powerful cleaning.

 Lynsey Crombie shared her recipes for natural cleaning products

 WOODEN FURNITURE POLISH

 Some of the products on the market are far too abrasive to clean real wood surfaces and can take the colour out.
 Using a natural cleaner will ensure your wooden surfaces are well looked after.
 Simply fill an empty spray bottle with 4 teaspoons of olive oil, 4 teaspoons of white wine vinegar and 10 drops of lemon essential oil and shake really well.
 A few sprays and a rub with a soft microfibre cloth and you will be left with the perfect finish.
 It's important to note this polish is single use.

 MORE: 28 of Mrs Hinch's favourite cleaning products for the ultimate deep clean